-The right hairbrush can make all the difference.
-You wouldn’t apply lipstick with a blusher brush, well the same goes for hairbrushes—you need a small and perfectly formed collection to cover all of your hair’s needs.
+There are so many different types of hairbrushes out there, and the right one can make all the difference.
+Tangles are never a good look, so to ensure a good hair day, every day you need a small and perfectly formed collection of brushes to cover all of your hair’s needs.
 (Yep, hair is needy.)
-We spoke to Ken O’Rourke, Charles Worthington’s new hair ambassador—who works with everyone from Kristen Stewart and Emilia Clarke to Rita Ora and Karlie Kloss—and he revealed the hairbrush wardrobe you need.
-Keep scrolling for the six hairbrushes every woman should own and why.
+We recently spoke to Ken O’Rourke, a Charles Worthington hair ambassador who works with everyone from Kristen Stewart and Emilia Clarke to Rita Ora and Karlie Kloss—and he revealed the hairbrushes you need to buy now.

 Keep reading to identify the types of hairbrush you could benefit from.

 The Paddle brush

 The smart design of this brush means you can get tension through the hair for a salon-worthy blow-dry with zero skill involved, and it’s plastic, so it’s ideal for vegans.

 the large round brush

 A large round brush is a must for anyone with fine hair who wants to get a little oomph into the roots.
 This ceramic, vented brush will blow air into the hair more effectively.
 Just remember that the hot air dries the hair, while the cool shot will help set the hair in place.